 Imperial Valley College is dedicated to helping students skillfully discover, evaluate, and use information from all sources.
 The IVC Library Department provides numerous Information Literacy Tutorials to assist students in this endeavor.

 Anticipated Class Schedule/Calendar

-Week 1: Class orientation, safety procedures, demonstrations, shop activities, and safety test.

-For every chapter in the course there will be a quiz and review question must be turn in for credit.
+Class orientation.
+Class introduction.
+Safety orientation, Class activities, using textbook, homework, safety test.
+For every chapter in the course there will be a quiz and review questions must be turn in for credit.